LuluDavid/Circular-Proofs-Validity/README.md

    s and s's formulas appear striclty in one backedgeable sequents, then the current sequent is proved.
-5. **Locally Nameless Encoding:** the vars are seen as bounded debruijn variables or free named variables, thus its "freedom" is deeply encoded here
+5. **Locally Nameless Encoding:** the vars are seen as bounded debruijn variables or free named variables, thus a variable's "freedom" is deeply encoded here

 We will introduce then a second notion of validity, which is the "real" validity criteria, and once this is done, a side-implementation of omega-automaton will help us demonstrate the